 Auction Mechanisms and Treasury Revenue: Evidence from the Chinese Experiment

 This paper exploits a large-size auction experiment conducted by two Chinese Government Treasury security issuers---the Chinese Development Bank and the Export-Import Bank---to investigate whether Treasury securities should be sold through uniform or discriminatory auction mechanisms.
-Based on the outcomes of more than 300 Treasury securities issued through an alternating auction-rule market experiment, we find that auction outcome yield rates of the two auction formats are not statistically different, suggesting revenue equivalence.
-This equivalence is robust across different revenue measurements and participation behavior.
+Based on the outcomes of more than 300 Treasury securities issued through an alternating auction-rule market experiment, we find that yield rates of the two auction formats are not statistically different.
+Further, these estimates indicate that there is no significant economic difference in terms of revenue between the two auction mechanisms.
+This result is robust across different bond-yield rate measurements and participation behavior.

 Keywords: Treasury Security Auctions; Discriminatory Auctions; Uniform Auctions; Revenue Equivalence